bumps/bumps/doc/getting_started/install.rst

     - Apple installer: :slink:`%(macapp)s`
     - Source: :slink:`%(srczip)s`

-Th Windows installer walks through the steps of setting the program up to run on your machine and provides the sample data to be used in the tutorial.
-Installers for other platforms are not yet available, and must be built from source.
+The Windows installer walks through the steps of setting the program up to run on your machine and provides the sample data to be used in the tutorial.

 Building from source
 ====================

-Building the application from source requires some preparation.
+Before building bumps, you will need to set up your python environment.

-First you will need to set up your python environment.
 We depend on many external packages.
 The versions listed below are a snapshot of a configuration that we are using.
 The program may work with older versions of the package, and we will try to keep it compatible with the latest versions.

 Our base scientific python environment contains: